 The pain this is causing in the commercial real estate world is already visible.
 As office owners struggle to lease space or fail to secure more financing, delinquency rates for office loans are at their highest rate — 2.8 percent — since the pandemic began, according to data from finance analytics firm Trepp.
 That’s partly due to rising interest rates and trouble at regional banks, which account for most commercial real estate lending.
 Some fear that the recent failures of Silicon Valley Bank, Signature Bank, and First Republic could spread to other regional banks and further hurt the office market.
 Converting offices to other uses is expensive, and the credit to do so is hard to come by.
 So as more office leases come up for renewal or more loans need refinancing, the number of delinquencies will continue to jump.

-And that pain will not be isolated to office building owners.
+And that pain will not be isolated to office building owners and their banks.
 Big cities like New York are heavily reliant on property taxes, which fund a huge chunk of the city’s budget, so losses there affect everyone in the city.
 Then there are the many businesses and people who were reliant on daily traffic to and from offices for their own livelihoods.
 Some have predicted an “urban doom loop” in which fewer people and less money coming in means fewer amenities and poorer quality of life, which leads to even fewer people and less money and so on and so forth.